 If you’re writing about a new service that 18F is offering, your user story might be:

 “As a Chief Information Officer, I want to learn about the specifics of 18F’s new service, so that I can see if it will help me modernize my agency’s technology.”

 This narrow focus will help you decide a number of things.
 Because your audience is federal technologists, you can assume a certain familiarity with government processes and terms.
 This allows you to go a little deeper into government procedure and some of the nitty-gritty of how this product works.
 You might also choose to use a slightly more formal tone for this post since this could be the opening message in a businesses conversation.

 If you’re sending a staff-wide email to 18F, your user story might be:

 _“As an 18F staff member, I want to know what our new README guidelines are, so that I can make sure my repo is up to date.”

 Using this framework, you can be more informal since you’re writing to your colleagues, and you can use jargon that is known to the 18F team.

 If your Lab request is for a billable project, please list the Tock project name so that the Lab member who assists you can bill their time to your project.
-Again, if this is a major project that requires more than 10 hours of content work, please contact Russ Unger to see if you should have a content designer assigned to your project.
+Again, if this is a major project that requires more than 10 hours of content work, please visit #staffing-resourcing to ask for guidance on getting somebody assigned to your project.